mjmr89/TradeCraft/README.txt

 of items (assuming they have enough gold) from infinite shops.
 They can also sell an infinite amount of items (earning an infinite amount of gold).

-TODO: Allow administrators to disable infinite shops using TradeCraft.properties.
+TODO: Allow administrators to disable infinite shops using a command and storing that setting in TradeCraft.properties.

 Player-owned shops
 ==================